PatrickSchultz1/automation/README.md

         - Example image
 ![alt text](image-1.png)

-- **Employee table doesn't handle row outline gracefully when broswer is resized**
-    - Exected - Employee table should resize boundary properly
-    - Steps:
-        - Login to the application
-        - Navigate to the dashboard
-        - Add an employee
-        - Dramatically reduce the width of the browser ~25-50%
-        - Verify the row data doesn't properly resize or wrap words

 - **PUT Employee allows user to update salary**
     - Expected - based on the schema payload for this endpoint, updating salary should return a 400
     - Steps: